akikoo/Fluid-Grid/README.md

 ## Requirements for a reusable, fast and flexible grid system

-I believe a CSS grid system should meet the following requirements so that it can be used as a reusable build tool in every project:
+I think a CSS grid system should meet the following requirements so that it can be used as a reusable build tool in every project:

 * Flexible, supporting any number of columns and gutter widths, as required by the